A water-efficient, beautiful, and colorful yard? Yes, you can have it all!

 - Create depressions or swales as you contour your property to capture rainwater.
 Trees and shrubs located near theses areas will benefit from the moisture and you won't need to water as often.

 - Group plants with similar water needs.
-Put them on the same irrigation line if possible.
-This way moderate water users won't be overwatered with the less thirsty cacti and succulents.
+Put them on the same irrigation line (valve) if possible.
+This way heavier water users won't be watered on the same line as a water-thrifty cacti.

 Choose Appropriate Plants

 - There are hundreds of colorful, attractive or fragrant plants that are also desert-adapted.
 These plants are happy in our salty soils and challenging climate.

 - Put the right plant in the right place.
 A Texas sage that matures to 6 feet tall and wide will never fit into the 3 foot space between your wall and sidewalk without constant pruning.
 Choose a 2 or 3 foot plant for this area instead.
 The water conservation office has information on appropriate plants.

 Use Appropriate Turf Areas

 - Lawns that aren't used may not be necessary.
 Limit your amount of grass to places where children and pets play or areas that are used for outdoor recreation.
 If the only time you walk on your grass is when you mow it, you probably don't need it.